Cystoscopy (Bladder Scope)

-- In some cases, you will receive an intravenous sedative or anesthetic during your cystoscopy.
+- You will sometimes receive an intravenous sedative or anaesthetic during your cystoscopy.
 If so, make plans for your recovery time.
-Ask your friends or family to drive you back home.
+Ask your friends or family to drive you back home

 Anesthesia During Cystoscopy

-Cystoscopy in Dubai may be done in a testing room, using a local anesthetic jelly to numb your urethra.
-Or it may be done as an outpatient procedure, with sedation.
-Another option is to have cystoscopy in the hospital during general anesthesia.
+Cystoscopy in Dubai may be done in a testing room, using a local anaesthetic jelly to numb your urethra.
+Or it may be done as an outpatient procedure with sedation.
+Another option is to have a cystoscopy in the hospital during general anaesthesia.

 The type of cystoscopy you will have depends on the reason for your procedure.

 The Urology Department of Bizrahmed is one of the most modern, sophisticated and state-of-the-art, helping hundreds of patients treat their Urological problems.
 The department boasts of the latest world-class equipment and a highly proficient team of doctors with long years of qualified experience to perform a full range of Urology treatments.

 The cystoscopy at Bizrahmed is a short procedure taking 5 to 15 minutes.
 However, if you are put under general anaesthesia, the complete procedure will take about 15 to 30 seconds.
 The Cystoscopy in Dubai at Bizrahmed is done in the following steps: